quantumarmadillo/quantumarmadillo/README.md

 - 💞️ **I thought it'd be nice to let the world know that if they get an Olympus WS-821, WS-822, or WS-823 and WITHOUT modifying it, adding 198 folders to the MUSIC folder, each folder with 200 MP3's.
 Like a soundboard library in ANY LANGUAGE.
 SETTINGS >> PLAY MODE >> MUSIC to RANGE ALL, REPEAT ON, RANDOM ON.
 It's psychic and FAST!** [SETUP INFO](/SETUP)

 - 📫 I'm BUSY.
 I'm preparing to leave EARTH.
+ASK IF THOSE SPACE TECHNOLOGIES ALL BELONG TO VAPOR ONE ETERNAL.

 - 😄 Pronouns: Whatever.
 Be clever.